-Social media fragmentation: Do online platforms drown democracy in noise?
+Social media fragmentation: do online platforms drown democracy in noise?

 LLMs like ChatGPT, which enable basically anyone to become a creator of text, video, or music, could hyper-accelerate the already countless streams of online stuff.
 This could make it even harder than it already is to find good information.
 At the extreme end, it could even lead to “artificial public spheres”, Bajohr says – entire spaces where you can’t tell if something is written by a human or a computer.
 Bajohr warns that such uncertainty would put key democratic ideas like trust, truthfulness, and responsibility under pressure.

 LLMs could also change the type of discourse humans use in the first place.
 Since they are programmed using specific data and according to specific choices, tools like ChatGPT don’t produce the kind of neutral language their creators claim, Bajohr says.
 Like social platforms, they have biasesExternal link and they write a certain way.
-And since they are statistical, they run the risk of “value lock”, Bajohr says: that is, getting trapped in a way of speaking which can’t quickly adapt to political or linguistic shifts in the real world.
+And since they are statistical, they run the risk of “value lock”, Bajohr says – getting trapped in a way of speaking which can’t quickly adapt to political or linguistic shifts in the real world.

 For Bajohr, these might not be such big issues if there were millions of such LLMs to play with.
 But in a field limited – at least for now – to a few profit-driven firms, it could lead to “a certain streamlining of language and a certain type of discourse, prescribed by these companies”.
 In the long run this could even lead to a streamlining of thought that would remove some of the communicative competencies which humans need for democratic deliberation, he reckons.